BOOtak/CCOS-disk-utils/README.md

 -r, --replace-file FILE  Replace file in the image with the given
-                         file, save changes to IMAGE.out -c, --copy-file NAME     Copy file from one image to another -t, --target-name FILE   Path to image to copy file to -z, --delete-file FILE   Delete file from the image -n, --target-name NAME   Replace / delete / copy or add file with the name NAME
+                         file, save changes to IMAGE.out -c, --copy-file NAME     Copy file from one image to another -e, --rename-file FILE   Rename file to the name passed with -n option -t, --target-name FILE   Path to image to copy file to -z, --delete-file FILE   Delete file from the image -n, --target-name NAME   Replace / delete / copy or add file with the name NAME